YubiKey LDAP — schema and tools for YubiKey LDAP support

 Simple as that.

-You can indeed use your LDAP manager of choice, or rely on the classic proven command line tools as we do here.
 Open yubikey-add.ldif and enter the following few lines (change the dn: and they yubiKeyId: values of course!):

 #